grap/odoo-addons-webmail/webmail/readme/ROADMAP.rst

   * [] set 100% to big images, to avoid overlap.
   * [] avoiding attachments duplication where data are the same.
        (maybe a dedicated module)

-* HUGE BUG.
-Something is wrong in the conversation management. it exist a big conversation with mails that has nothing to do...